 Do you have a 5 year plan or do you think it’s a waste of time?.
 When you read this, you’ll see exactly why it’s such a great idea that can really change how you live.

-Unless you are really aware of what you want in life, you will more than likely get bogged down with the day to day routine, and the bigger things just get tackled as and when they come up.
+Unless you are really aware of what you want in life, you’ll more than likely get bogged down with the day to day routine, and the bigger things just get tackled as and when they come up (if at all).

 You’ll just end up somewhere, whether you wanted to be there or not…